 Keep track of your improvements

-This will show progress of your improvement initiatives.
+This will show the progress of your improvement initiatives.
 You can review, plan and identify what worked and what didn’t work.

-Review and update your plan for continuous improvement today; keep it current to show what you want to achieve today, tomorrow and in the future.
+Review and update your PCI today; keep it current to show what you want to achieve today, tomorrow and in the future.

-You can use a plan that is best for your organisation or you may use our sample template.
+You can use a PCI that is best suited to your organisation or you may use our sample template.
 Make sure the template you choose covers the key areas included in our template.